-- conserve the available water supply - protect the integrity of water supply facilities with particular regard for domestic water use - sanitation - fire protection - to protect and preserve public health, welfare, and safety - minimize the adverse impacts of water-supply shortages or other water-supply emergency conditions
+- conserve the available water supply,

+- to protect the integrity of water supply facilities with particular regard for domestic water use

+- -, sanitation, and

+- fire protection

+- , and to minimize the adverse impacts of water-supply shortages or other water-supply emergency conditions

-The City hereby adopts the following regulations and restrictions on the delivery and consumptions of water.
+, tThe City hereby adopts the following regulations and restrictions on the delivery and consumptions of water.
 The Water Resource Management Ordinance which gives the City the authority to regulate and enforce this DCP, is included as a supporting document.